 Health insurance does not cover breast augmentation procedures since they are cosmetic in nature.
 The cost of breast augmentation depends on the type of implants used, location and the doctor who performs the surgery.
 A typical surgery may cost anywhere from $5,000 to $10,000.

 How is the Procedure Performed?

-Patients might be put under local or general anesthesia before their chosen procedures.
+Huntington Beach patients might be put under local or general anesthesia before their chosen procedures.
 The procedure may last between one to two hours.
 Women are advised to choose surgeons who have an extensive amount of experience with plastic surgeries.
 The surgeon calls his patient for medical evaluations first.
 He may ask the patient to stop taking certain types of medication a few days or weeks before the procedure is supposed to take place.

 After the anesthesia takes effect, the surgeon makes a small cut either under the breasts, around the nipples or under the arms.
 The chosen spot depends on the type of implant, the size of the enlargement and the patient’s body.
 The breast implant will be placed in a pocket either above or below the chest muscle.
 After the implant is in place, he/she will close the cuts with surgical tape or sutures.

 The benefits of breast augmentation speak for themselves.
 Research has shown that such procedures improve a woman’s bodily image and self esteem.
 However, women are advised to think carefully about their choice and discuss any reservations they might have about the procedure with their doctors first.
-In general, it has been beneficial for women who –
+In general, it has been beneficial for Huntington Beach women who –

 Consider their breasts to be too underdeveloped or small

 Feel that their breasts are out of proportion

 Have breast implants currently and are facing complications